 - Guide 1: How to Remove AnyGameSearch from Windows.

-- Guide 2: Get rid of AnyGameSearch from Mac OS X.
+- Guide 2: Get rid of AnyGameSearch on Mac OS X.

-- Guide 3: Remove AnyGameSearch from Google Chrome.
+- Guide 3: Remove AnyGameSearch in Google Chrome.

 - Guide 4: Erase AnyGameSearch from Mozilla Firefox.